-- d) Laub, Miller, and Skiera found that lower net prices associated with a loss of user tracking was disproportionately great for publishers providing broad content, like news sites, which suffer more from consumer tracking restrictions than publishers with more focused content. - e) Beales and Eisenach suggested that cookies confer greater value to smaller publishers, and that long-tail websites are disproportionately dependent on ad intermediaries. - f) Peukert, et al., found an increase in market concentration associated with GDPR; they also found that, while all firms suffered losses associated with GDPR, Google, the largest vendor, suffered relatively smaller losses while increasing its market share in advertising and analytics. - g) Adjerid & de Matos may suggest that large wellresourced firms are better able to minimize the impact of GDPR (and similar regulations) on consumer access, in addition to the general incumbency advantages described by Campbell, et al. - h) Johnson, et al. (2023), observed that content creation and content views became more concentrated among top child-directed YouTube channels because of the settlement of a specific COPPA enforcement action in 2019.
-Johnson provided a useful review of research on the impact of GDPR, summarizing that "[t]he GDPR hurt firm performance by imposing costs, decreasing revenue, and thereby hurting profitability.
-Venture funding for technology firms fell-particularly for more data-related ventures.
-The GDPR limited economic dynamism by accelerating market exit and slowing entry. . . .
-[T]he GDPR hurt competition by creating greater harms for smaller firms and by increasing market concentration in the data vendor market."
+- Johnson, Shriver, and Du found, among other things, that opt-out standards may be borne by publishers, and by ad exchanges. - Laub, Miller, and Skiera found that lower net prices associated with a loss of user tracking was disproportionately great for publishers providing broad content, such as news sites, suffer more from consumer tracking restrictions than publishers with more focused content. - Beales and Eisenach suggested that cookies confer greater value to smaller publishers, and that long-tail websites are disproportionately dependent on ad intermediaries. - Peukert, et al., found an increase in market concentration associated with GDPR; they also found that, while all firms suffered losses associated with GDPR, Google, the largest vendor, suffered relatively smaller losses while increasing its market share in advertising and analytics. - Adjerid & de Matos may suggest that large well-resourced firms are better able to minimize the impact of GDPR (and similar regulations) on consumer access, in addition to the general incumbency advantages described by Campbell, et al. - Johnson, et al. (2023), observed that content creation and content views became more concentrated among top child-directed YouTube channels because of the settlement of a specific COPPA enforcement action in 2019.
+Johnson provides a useful review of research on the impact of GDPR, summarizing that "The GDPR hurt firm